CurtisAccelerate/global_agent_framework/README.md

 The core of my global agentic prompt protocol is:

 1. A context generation stage before reasoning can boost reasoning capability.
 This stage uses minimal reasoning for both cost and as a result of my observation that minimal/no reasoning modes seem to have better "understanding".
 It has been my observation there is a reasoning/understanding bias/variance style trade-off when using reasoning models, i.e. stronger reasoning results in reduced understanding.
-2. A deep reasoning stage with specific instructions to surface uncertaintities and assess self-confidence as a core reasoning method.
-It has my observation that many seemingly disparate disconnected techniques in prompt engineering act as "uncertainty resolvers"-- uncertainty can be resolved via generation, tools, code, etc.
+2. A deep reasoning stage with specific instructions to iteratively surface uncertaintities and assess self-confidence as part of an iterative loop.
+It has been my observation that many seemingly disparate disconnected techniques in prompt engineering can be understood act as "uncertainty resolvers"-- uncertainty can be resolved via generation, tools, code, etc thus the concept of uncertatiny resolution can be thought of as a universal technique for boosting LLM performance, a central technique in intelligence.
 3. Optionally, a formatting stage for ensuring answer is in the proper context.

 Additionally, I enhanced my protocol with access to custom tools: